garikcareer/springboot-maven-thymeleaf-h2-template/README.md

 - [Contributing](#contributing)

 ## Introduction
-CompanyCompass is a web application developed using Java with a Spring Boot framework, offering a robust and scalable solution for managing company information.
+A Spring Boot and Thymeleaf-based web application for managing company data.
-The frontend is built using Thymeleaf and Bootstrap, providing a responsive and user-friendly interface.
-CompanyCompass allows users to view, add for privileged users to edit, and delete company details, providing a centralized platform for easy access and management of company data.

 ## Features
 Spring boot web with thymeleaf, jpa, and test.
 Flyway database with MySQL to store the data.